Here are some of the things we are putting in place to promote a healthy community in the 2020-2021 academic year and beyond.

 Prioritizing the Health and Safety of our Community

-Willamette University is following all public health guidance from the Oregon Health Authority and the Higher Education Coordinating Commission as we work toward welcoming our students and employees back to campus in the fall of 2020.
+Willamette University is following all public health guidance from the Oregon Health Authority and the Higher Education Coordinating Commission as we navigate the academic year and on-campus activities.

 Creating a Culture of Care